If you are a professional and want to be perceived as a professional, you need to have a professional email address. It makes sense, doesn’t it?

 Instagram and Facebook are some of the best platforms for video content gym marketing, so take advantage of them.
 Social media comes with many marketing possibilities so you should use them as much as possible.

 There are many gym marketing strategies out there and it is up to you to choose the best ones.
-Make sure that the locals will find you when they type things like “fitness gyms near me”, “gym membership near me”, “gyms near my location”, and similar into their search engine.
+Make sure that the locals will find you when they type things like “fitness gyms near me”, “gym membership near me”, “gyms near my location”, and similar in their search engine.

 Take the advantage of listing sites, as well as social media, and stay involved in the community to attract new customers and keep the old ones.
 You should also look into small business marketing automation to save a lot of time that you could use otherwise.